 Cochrane Hypertension priority-setting process

-We are currently undertaking an exercise to identify those of our reviews which should prioritised for publication and updating as core titles within our portfolio.
+As a member of the Cochrane Circulation & Breathing Network, we are currently undertaking an exercise to identify those of our reviews which should prioritised for publication and updating as core titles within our portfolio.

 Benefits & rationale

 The priority-setting exercises are designed to confirm that we are focussing our efforts on reviews which have been cited by our stakeholders (patients, carers, clinicians, and researchers) as being of the highest importance and that we are compliant with Cochrane requirements for priority-setting.

 Cochrane Hypertension editorial and author teams are experiencing increasing workloads, sometimes resulting in publication delays.
 Creating a portfolio of core titles will enable us to publish the highest priority titles in a more timely manner, ensuring that we are maintaining high quality and making the best use of our publically funded resources for the benefit of people making decisions about their healthcare.

 We mapped existing Cochrane Hypertension review titles to the top ten priorities identified by the Hypertension Canada Priority Setting Partnership Group (HCPSPG), which used the James Lind Alliance priority setting process.
 This process is recognized by the Cochrane Priority Setting Methods Group.
 From this mapping, the Priority-Setting Steering Group selected a preliminary set of reviews to submit to Cochrane's priority reviews list.